scosu/cbenchsuite/README.md

 ---------------------------------------

 Every plugin or benchsuite has to be within a module.
 Each module can contain an arbitrary number of plugins or benchsuites.
-Modules can be used in cbench without changing any cbench source files.
-It will be autodetected by cbench Makefiles.
+Modules can be used in cbenchsuite without changing any cbenchsuite source files.
+It will be autodetected by cbenchsuite Makefiles.

 In order to get your module registered, you need three files: